 605 S. Watson Ave, Suite 130, Sioux Falls, 57107

-A newcomer to Sioux Falls, Covert Artisan Ales has quickly found a lot of love here.
-They take a unique stance in the fact that they don’t have a taproom but choose to distribute to area businesses.
-You will have to do a little research via their website or Facebook to see where you might be able to find a tap featuring one of their ales.
-Do this however, as they are doing some fun things in the area.
+One of the newer breweries to the city, Covert Artisan Ales has quickly found a lot of love here.
+For a while you could only find their beer on the shelves in the grocery store or a bottle shop, but now they have a regular tap room schedule to enjoy the beer from the source.
+You will have to do a little research via their website or Facebook to see what beer they currently have on tap, as they don’t really have a staple line so to speak.
+Do this however, as they are constantly putting out new and unique things you won’t find anywhere else.
 Using all barrel aged beers, each release has been planned and cared for, only released when it’s ready and never rushed.

 My beer recommendation: It’s a tricky place to recommend considering their limited and small releases.
 You should just go out and try and find one, leave it up to the workings of time, and have some fun trying a very local and prized brewery.